 In this case, a group of homeless people had cut through a chain link fence that encompassed part of the property.
 The penetrated area was at the edge of the premises and was well-hidden by bushes and trees.
 The people occupying the homeless encampment went undetected for what could have been a decent period of time.
 They went unnoticed until the landscaper for the school discovered the encampment on the property.

 The police were called to shut down the encampment and to remove the homeless people from the premises.
 In Los Angeles County, including in the different cities and the unincorporated areas, there are different ordinances that address homeless encampments.
 They do vary somewhat from one community to another.

 With that said, if a homeless encampment rises on public property, it will not be immediately taken down by the city.
 Indeed, it might not be taken down at all.
 The same is not the case when a homeless encampment develops on private property.
 When an encampment occurs on private property, the people living in the camp are trespassers and have no right to be on the premises.
 The property owner has the legal right to have the people living in a homeless encampment on their premises removed with all deliberate speed.
 This was the case at the private school.

 There is something of a balancing act involved with eliminating a homeless encampment of this nature.
 Certainly, the property owner has every right to have the encampment and its occupants removed from the premises.
 With that said, the plight of so many homeless people doesn’t escape the hearts and minds of people confronted with the task of dealing with a homeless encampment.

-For example, an effort will be made to give people living in an encampment on private property an opportunity to retrieve their belongings.
+For example, an effort will be made to give people living in an encampment on the private property an opportunity to retrieve their belongings.
 This was precisely the situation in regard to the encampment at the private school.

 Another element of removing this type of camp from private property is homeless encampment cleanup.
 That is where my business comes in.
 We provide homeless encampment cleanup, as we did in regard to the private school.